Skip to content

 IIESMS European engagement delivers several practical benefits for members:

-• Access to international professional development resources and curricula developed through the LISE project and other collaborative initiatives
+• Access to international professional development resources and curricula developed through the Work-Life-Flow project and other Erasmus+ initiatives

 • Exposure to different approaches to engineering and safety practice across European countries, broadening professional perspectives

-• Networking opportunities with academic and professional peers in partner institutions across Kosovo, Portugal, and Spain
+• Networking opportunities with academic and professional peers in partner institutions across Ireland, Spain, Portugal, Germany, and Kosovo

 • Contribution to the international credibility and recognition of IIESMS membership and post-nominal designations